boan-anbo/paper-timer-public/index.md

 # Key ideas

-The design philosophy of Paper Timer holds true of three principles of reading and writing:
+The design philosophy of Paper Timer holds true three principles about reading and writing.
+I don't enforce

 ## Iteration

 ## Selectivity

-Due to time limitation, our reading and writing are never thorough and complete.
-With Papaer Timer, however, you can turn the negative incompleteness to a positve selectivity.
+Reading are never thorough and complete.
+With Paper Timer, however, you can turn the negative incompleteness to a positive selectivity: read actively within time limits.
+Do one thing, e.g. reading for argument, writing answers, reading for answers, writing your own summary, at a time and do it well.

 ## Spacing

+# Definition

+Stage
+: a step in reading or writing process.
+Should focus on only one thing.
+E.g. during the `previewing` stage, look only for the central argument; and then during the `reading for evidence` stage, try to identify the key evidence the author provided for the previous argument.

-# Example usages
+# Usages

 ## Reading/writing time allocation